Jasprit Bumrah: Personal life

 On 15 March 2021, Bumrah married model and presenter Sanjana Ganesan in Goa.
 Hailing from Pune, Maharashtra, Ganesan is a former Miss India finalist and was also a participant in MTV's Splitsvilla in 2014.
 Bumrah and Ganesan first met in an interview during the 2013 Indian Premier League.
 They became friends after that first meeting, and after dating for two years, they married in 2021.
-On 4 September 2023, their son was born.
+On 4 September 2023, their son Angad was born.

 Public image

 According to Forbes India, in August 2023 Bumrah had around 25 million followers on social media, including over 10 million on Instagram, which is the highest social media following among bowlers in the world.
 Financial advisory firm Kroll placed Bumrah in the top 45 most valued celebrities of the country, with an estimated brand value of ₹100 crore in the year 2022.
 He was the only bowler in the top 50.
 As of August 2023, he charges in the range of ₹1.5 to ₹2 crore a day for an endorsement.
 His brand value is estimated to increase by 25 to 30 per cent in the next 12 months.
-Forbes India included Bumrah in its Celebrity 100 list in the years 2018 and 2019.
+Forbes India included Bumrah in its Celebrity 100 list in 2018 and 2019.